cneud/hip21_ocrevaluation/README.md

 # hip2021_evaluation

-Code and resources to ease replication of the experiments in the [HIP'21](https://blog.sbb.berlin/hip2021/) paper "A Survey of OCR Evaluation Tools and Metrics".
+Code and resources to support replication of the experiments in the [HIP'21](https://blog.sbb.berlin/hip2021/) paper "A Survey of OCR Evaluation Tools and Metrics".

 ## How to use